nlgandnlu/SegFormer/README.md

 ### To reduce GPU memory usage and accelerate training:
 1.Reducing the blocks_size (16,24,32) and batch_size can reduce the use of GPU memory, which may cause performance loss.
 Another way is to limit the maximum input length of articles in split_trainvaltest.py (we set the maximum input length=150 following Transformer^2).
-2.Increasing the logging_steps and save_steps can accelerate the training speed.
+2.Increasing the logging_steps and save_steps can accelerate the training speed, which may also cause performance loss.

 ### Software requirements:
 see requirements.txt